Kaunas: Grand Duchy of Lithuania

-In 1408, the town was granted Magdeburg rights by Vytautas the Great and became a centre of Kaunas Powiat in Trakai Voivodeship in 1413.
-Moreover, Vytautas ceded Kaunas the right to own the scales used for weighing the goods brought to the city or packed on site, wax processing, and woolen cloth-trimming facilities.
+In 1408, the town was granted Magdeburg rights by Vytautas the Great and in 1413 became the centre of Kaunas Powiat, in Trakai Voivodeship.
+Moreover, Vytautas ceded Kaunas the right to own the scales used for weighing the goods brought to the city or packed on the site, the wax processing, and woolen cloth-trimming facilities.
 The power of the self-governing Kaunas was shared by three interrelated major institutions: vaitas (the Mayor), the Magistrate (12 lay judges and 4 burgomasters), and the so-called Benchers' Court (12 persons).
-Kaunas began to gain prominence, since it was at an intersection of trade routes and a river port.
-At the time Kaunas became an important trade center and port with Western Europe, thus grew rapidly.
-In 1441 Kaunas joined the Hanseatic League, and Hansa merchant office Kontor was opened – the only one in the Grand Duchy of Lithuania.
+Kaunas began to gain prominence, since it was at the intersection of trade routes and a river port.
+At the time, Kaunas became an important port and centre of trade with Western Europe, thus rapidly growing.
+In 1441, Kaunas joined the Hanseatic League, and Hansa merchant office Kontor was opened – the only one in the Grand Duchy of Lithuania.

-By the 16th century, Kaunas also had a public school and a hospital and was one of the best-formed towns in the whole country.
-Furthermore, in the 16th century Grand Duchess Bona Sforza achieved that the Kaunas Eldership to become a property of the Jagiellonian dynasty and since 1533 she carried out the Volok Reform.
+By the 16th century, Kaunas also had a public school and a hospital and was one of the most firmly established towns in the whole country.
+Furthermore, in the 16th century Grand Duchess Bona Sforza achieved that the Kaunas Eldership should become a property of the Jagiellonian dynasty; starting in 1533, she carried out the Volok Reform.

-The greatest economic boom of Kaunas was in the late 16th – early 17th century which led to construction of many brick masonry buildings throughout the city.
-In the early 17th century, the Kaunas' prosperity led to the beginning of the construction of the Wall of Kaunas, however it was not completed due to later wars and economic reasons.
+The late 16th and early 17th centuries saw the greatest period of economic growth in Kaunas, which throughout the city brought the construction of many brick masonry buildings.
+In the early 17th century, the city's prosperity led to the beginning of the construction of the Wall of Kaunas, which, however, was not completed, due to later wars and economic reasons.
 In 1665, the Russian army attacked the city several times, and in 1701 the city was occupied by the Swedish Army during the Great Northern War.
-The bubonic plague struck the area in 1657 and 1708, killing many residents.
+Bubonic plague struck the area in 1657 and 1708, killing many residents.
 Fires destroyed parts of the city in 1731 and 1732.

-At the first half of the 18th century the northern wall and two towers of the Kaunas Castle collapsed due to damage by river water, which led to abandonment of the castle and it turned into ruins.
-Subsequently a jail was established in part of the castle at the middle of the 18th century.
-At the end of the 18th century the castle was sometimes used to hold meetings of noble families of the Kaunas Powiat.
+In the first half of the 18th century, the northern wall and two towers of the Kaunas Castle collapsed, due to damage from river water; this led to the abandonment of the castle, and it collapsed into ruins.
+Subsequently, a jail was established in one part of the castle, in the middle of the 18th century.
+At the end of the 18th century, the castle was sometimes used to hold meetings of noble families of Kaunas Powiat.